-Most importantly, the Amex Blue Cash is a cash back credit card has no annual fee, so you don’t have to pay to get those so-called rewards that you may never use.
+Most importantly, the Amex Blue Cash is a cash back credit card with no annual fee, so you don’t have to pay to get those so-called rewards that you may never earn or use.

 Additionally, the cash back card from American Express can be used to offset your credit card balance, meaning redemption is hassle-free.
 Every year I convert my points to statement credits and enjoy a really cheap monthly credit card payment.

 Other rewards programs require you to redeem your points for merchandise or travel, and may have blackout or expiration dates; you’re usually also paying for those rewards annually, so whether they make sense financially is questionable as well.

-Aside from the benefits of the automated system, the Blue Cash Everyday Card comes with the best cash back rates to boot; 3% cash back on groceries, 2% cash back on gas, 2% at department stores, and 1% cash back everywhere else.
+Aside from the benefits of the automated system, the Blue Cash card comes with the best cash back rates to boot; 5% cash back on groceries, 5% cash back on gas, 5% at drugstores, and 1% cash back everywhere else.

 There’s also no limit on the amount of money you can earn, so the savings can be pretty substantial if you’re a big spender.

 One final thing I’ll note on this subject is that while I feel the Blue Cash Everyday Card has the best rewards, a combination of credit cards could prove more beneficial.

 Do You Need More Than One Rewards Credit Card?

 For example, certain credit cards offer higher cash back rewards in certain categories, such as travel, gas, groceries, entertainment, and so forth.

 The Costco American Express card gives you 3% back on gas and 2% cash back at restaurants, so it may be wise to have that as well if you’re a Costco member and you eat out often (there’s no annual fee, just the standard Costco dues.)

 By carefully choosing which credit card to use in specific situations, you may actually be able to maximize your rewards; this of course, takes a bit more legwork.